The Delaware Statutory Trust

 The downside is investment liquidity.
 A Delaware Statutory Trust is not like stock, where you can hit the sell button at any time.
 Depending on the chosen real estate portfolio, the holding period could be five to 10 years or even longer.

 Be sure you’re dealing with a reputable company or “sponsor” when you structure the deal.
 There are a handful of them that have been doing this for many years.
 If you have a trusted financial adviser, ask for help in determining who would be best to work with, based on your financial situation.

-The Delaware Statutory Trust offers a solution to a common problem for small multi-unit owners.
-Talk to your tax attorney and your financial adviser to see if this strategy makes sense for you.
-Golden Real Estate does not engage in financial planning, however, we would be happy to suggest several agencies upon request.
+The Delaware Statutory Trust offers a solution to a common problem for small multi-unit investment property owners.
+Talk with your financial adviser to see if this strategy makes sense for you.

 If you have questions about Delaware Statutory Trusts or would like a Broker’s Opinion on the Current Value of your Investment Rental Property, contact Andrew at (720) 710-1000 or Andrew@GoldenRealEstate.com or just complete the form below for a fast response.